likefallwind/dflow101/submission_guidelines.md

 - Others...

 ## Step 2.
 Open an issue
 If you are ready to submit your own dflow proposal to [dflow101](https://github.com/likefallwind/dflow101), you can open an issue [there](https://github.com/likefallwind/dflow101/issues).
+There is [an example](https://github.com/likefallwind/dflow101/issues/3) for your reference.
 In order to present all dflow101 issues more clearly to others, here are some rules you must follow.

 - Title